-Our tenant Lawyers are experienced in handling disrepair claims by tenants, and they will give you the best advice regarding your unique disrepair matter.
+Our tenant lawyers are experienced in handling disrepair claims by tenants, and they will give you the best advice regarding your unique disrepair matter.
 Get in touch now.

 Contact Housing Ombudsman

 Contact the Housing Ombudsman for help regarding your housing disrepair claims, although their decisions are not legally binding.
-If you are living in privately rented property and have reported disrepair to your local council, you can also consider complaining to the housing ombudsman.
+If you are living in a privately rented property and have reported disrepair to your local council, you can also consider complaining to the housing ombudsman.